Home of Winnie the Pooh in East Sussex

 Winnie the Pooh East Sussex

-Cotchford Farm is the place where the legendary Winnie-the-Pooh stories were written.
+Cotchford Farm was the home of Winnie-the-Pooh, the legendary bear.
 A.A.
 Milne bought the house, in the beautiful village of Hartfield, in 1925 as a country retreat.
 It was here that he wrote the stories of Winnie-the-Pooh and Christopher Robin.
 Galleons Lap, Poohsticks Bridge and Pooh Corner are all based on locations on the neighbouring Ashdown Forest.

 “My spelling is wobbly.
 It’s good spelling but it wobbles, and the letters get in the wrong places.”